Pulse

-Assess community sentiment toward renewable projects in seconds.
+Assess community sentiment toward renewable and data center projects in seconds.

-Solar, Wind, and Battery Pulse are separate products that complement our core offering.
-For more information on pricing, please contact your Customer Success Manager or email support@transect.com.
+Solar, Wind, Battery, and Data Center Pulse are separate products that complement our core offering.
+For more information on pricing, please contact your Customer Success Manager.

 Overview

-Solar, Wind, and Battery Pulse are AI-driven tools built on a vast proprietary dataset to simplify discovery of public opinion toward renewables development in your project area.
+Pulse is an AI-driven tool built on a vast proprietary dataset to streamline how you analyze local sentiment toward data center and renewable energy development.
 By utilizing sentiment scores and data from Pulse, developers can trim hours off their due diligence, avoid costly site selection mistakes, and craft stronger community engagement strategies for their projects.

 In this article, we'll review: